Elayaraja1609/LibraryManagementSystem/README.md

     * PUT /v1/admin/books/{id}: Update an existing book.
     * DELETE /v1/admin/books/{id}: Delete a book by ID.
 * This will display the full Swagger UI with detailed API documentation, including all available endpoints, request and response structures, and sample data.

-## Contributing
-Contributions are welcome!
-Feel free to submit a pull request or open an issue to discuss improvements or report bugs.